hashicorp/vault/website/source/docs/concepts/policies.html.md

 ## Templated Policies

-The policy syntax allows for doing variable replacement in the policy strings with values available to the token.
-Currently `identity` information can be injected into policies.
+The policy syntax allows for doing variable replacement in some policy strings with values available to the token.
+Currently `identity` information can be injected, and currently the `path` keys in policies allow injection.

 ### Parameters